nordan-conference/nordan-conference.github.io/location/index.md

 layout: default
 ---

-The first step is to reach Iceland and that is mostly done by plane.
-From KEF airport, we recommend you to take the Islandia bus to Reykjavík.
-The bus ends at BSÍ Bus terminal, which is very close to the University of Iceland, from where we'll take a coach to our destination in Hella.
+The most convenient way to reach Joensuu is by plane.
+On May 22, there is a flight from Helsinki to Joensuu by Finnair at 16:05, landing at 17:30.
+On the way back, there are two natural options.
+One may either take the flight on Sunday evening at 17:30, or in the Monday morning at 05:30.

 ## University of Iceland